Table of Contents

 Validation Reports to ISSS Every 6 Months

 Please be aware that Homeland Security indicates students on extended OPT who fail to submit information within the 6-month check-in period will be viewed as violating status and F-1 status will be terminated.
-It is your responsibility to remember to do so at the proper time every 6 months.
+It is your responsibility to remember to do so at the proper time.

 You and your employer are required to submit an annual performance evaluation each year.
-The last two pages of form I-983 will be used for this and should be submitted to ISSS; email reminders will be sent to the email address you have provided.
+The first evaluation is due 12 months after your OPT STEM start date; and the second is due at the end of your 24-month STEM period.
+The last two pages of form I-983 will be used for this and should be submitted to ISSS; courtesy email reminders will be sent to the email address you have provided, but you should also schedule your own reminders.
 Again, failure to submit these evaluations may result in termination of your legal status.

 Unemployment and OPT